maxikg/MinePM/README.md

 issues.
 They are hard to reproduce and harder to fix.
 This software tries to address this issue.
 It continually saves performance metrics and helps to isolate errors to its root cause.

-It uses [ElasticSearch](https://www.elastic.co/products/elasticsearch) for saving data.
-To visualize the collected data you should take a look at [Kibana](https://www.elastic.co/products/kibana).
+It uses [ZeroMQ](http://zeromq.org/) for distributing data.
+You can use it for transporting it to a [Logstash](https://www.elastic.co/products/elasticsearch) server which does insert it into [ElasticSearch](https://www.elastic.co/products/elasticsearch).
+From there you can use [Kibana](https://www.elastic.co/products/kibana) to visualize/analyze collected data.

 ## Example